AASierp/WebDev_CapStone/README.md

 If you have a SQLite database viewer installed (I use DB Browser for SQLite), you can also observe changes in real time as you test functionality.

+### AI USAGE

+---

+I heavily utilized Chatgpt in implementing and understanding 'session' state and persistence.
+Not a direct cut and paste but definitely a step by step explanation with directions on implementation.

 ### Reflection

 ---

 If I had the choice to make again, I may have opted for vanilla js for the UI rather than dive headlong into attempting to learn React.
 I feel that I spent SO much time watching tutorials and reading documentation (and rewatching/rereading), that I could have produced a far more impressive application in the same amount of time had I used something I already had a bit of familiarity with.
 Also, the choice to use React deprived me of getting additional practice with DOM manipulation, which is something I feel I need.
 On the positive side, React is a high demand skill and now that I have had an introduction to it, I will likely use it again in future project to further hone my skill.

 ### Future Improvements

 ---

 Eventually, I hope to create an expanded version that will be a kind of "life management" application; which I intend on rebranding as "LifeForge".
 Ideally, it will include a wide range of features, everything from budgeting to meal prep.
 Although, before I get to all of that, I think I probably need to do a bit better job modularizing the program as it exists at the moment, as well as be a little more diligent and less vague in my error handling.
+Also, early on I was really on top of commenting my code.
+I let that slip quite a lot, as time went on.
+I will attempt to complete commenting the code in the near future.